Dear Valued Clients,

 First, we would like to thank everyone for being so understanding of all the changes we have had to instill throughout the last few months and your continued support.
 We know that things have not been ideal or easy and we are so appreciative of our client’s willingness to work with us as we navigate our new normal.
 We are reaching out to you today to update everyone on the new policies and protocols that A & E Animal Hospital are following at this time and how it may affect your visits at our office.

 A & E Animal Hospital is still taking precautionary measures to protect our staff, patients, and clients while still maintaining vital care to our patients.
-To ensure that our staff can continue to care for your pets and following the recommendations of the CDC, AVMA and ISVMA, we have decided to take a step back and have gone back to curbside only appointmets and care .
+To ensure that our staff can continue to care for your pets and following the recommendations of the CDC, AVMA and ISVMA, we are continuing to offer curbside only appointments and care .
 We are continuing to see sick/emergent appointments as we have been through scheduled appointments and drop off appointments.
 Any non-emergent appointment (annual exams, vaccines, nail trims, etc.) are being scheduled with a limited number that can be scheduled per day to be seen.
-Due to this limited number of appointments, we are booking out several weeks in advance.
+Due to this limited number of appointments, we are booking out a couple of weeks in advance.

 If you have an appointment with us, please call when you arrive in the parking lot.
 Do NOT come into the building as our doors will still be locked.
 We will check you and your pet in over the phone, we will then proceed to send a veterinary assistant out to come to your car and your pet and escort them into the building and on into an exam room if you wish.
 All dogs must be on a leash prior to coming into the building and all cats must be in a carrier, no exceptions.
 Your Veterinarian will perform your patient’s examination, they will contact you after the exam is performed to go over any findings and to discuss any recommended diagnostics/treatments.
 Any necessary medications to go home with you will then be prepared and an assistant will proceed in checking you and processing payment over the phone.
 Once all medications and receipts are completed, our assistant will escort the patient back to your car.